The Real David

 Everything we know about David comes from the Bible.
 So how we understand David is really a question of how we understand the biblical text.
 The narrative of David’s life is often read as if it is history—but what if it’s something else?

-Recognizing how the biblical authors worked, and what they were trying to achieve, opens up the ancient world of literature, politics, and theology, revealing not a simple history of David’s life but rather a complex narrative with various competing layers, and somewhere under all of those, perhaps, we can catch a glimpse of who David might have been in real life.
+In this class, Joel Baden helps us recognize how the biblical authors worked and what they were trying to achieve—opening up the ancient world of literature, politics, and theology.
+This reveals not a simple history of David’s life but rather a complex narrative with various competing layers, and somewhere under all of those, perhaps, we can catch a glimpse of who David might have been in real life.

 Class recording